xyproto/symbolhash/README.md

 The entropy is reflected by how much repetition there is in the resulting hash.

-One possible use, if you administer a user database for instance, is to visually examine how similar password hashes are without viewing the actual password hashes.
+One possible use, if you administer a user database or is creating a web application admin dashboard, is to visually examine how similar password hashes are without viewing the actual password hashes.

 Example
 -------